-- Use this email only, not the messaging system within MUOnline/Blackboard. - Email is not texting; do not expect a response immediately.
-I may not respond to emails during non-business hours, but I will respond as quickly as possible.
-If you don't hear from me within two business days, please stop by office hours. - I expect students to write professional emails, which means writing clearly and concisely, and addressing your instructors appropriately.
-Do not write in text-ese. - Identify your course in the subject line (BSC-120) since I teach multiple courses.
+- Use this email only, not the messaging system within MUOnline/ Blackboard. - Email is not texting; do not expect a response immediately.
+I may not respond to emails during non-business hours, and I respond according to urgency.
+If you don't hear from me within two business days, please stop by office hours. - Please use email for quick questions; come to office hours for most help. - I expect students to check the syllabus or Blackboard announcements before emailing me.
+During heavy email periods, I may not respond when information is otherwise available to you. - I expect students to write professional emails, which means writing clearly and concisely, and addressing your instructors appropriately.
+Additionally, it is very time-consuming to sort out emails written in text-ese. - Identify your course in the subject line (BSC-121) since I teach multiple courses.